TrellixVulnTeam/swahilipython_SCMU/Doc/library/pkgutil.rst

 .. class:: ImpImporter(dirname=None)

-   :pep:`302` Finder that wraps Python's "classic" import algorithm.
+   :pep:`302` Finder that wraps Python's "classic" agiza algorithm.

    If *dirname* is a string, a :pep:`302` finder is created that searches that directory.
 If *dirname* is ``None``, a :pep:`302` finder is created that